 - Transaction Data – details about payments to and from you and other details of products and services you have purchased from us

-- Social Media Data - when you connect with us or like or follow our social media accounts we may have access to your personal data through the social media platform, including your social media handle, photograph, date of birth, location, occupation, interests and other information and content you make available via your social media accounts
+- Social Media Data - when you connect with us or like or follow our social media accounts we may have access to your personal data through a social media platform, including your social media handle, photograph, date of birth, location, occupation, interests and other information and content you make available via your social media accounts

 - Marketing and Communications Data – data which we capture when you sign up to newsletters, including your preferences regarding receiving marketing and communications from us

-- Usage Data – information about how you use our site and our services including how you navigate our site and if you encounter any problems
+- Usage Data– information about how you use our site and our services including how you navigate our site and if you encounter any problems

 - Technical Data – electronic information which is automatically logged/stored by processing equipment, including internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our site